Landing Craft Air Cushion: Operations and craft crew

 All of the planned 91 craft were delivered.
-Seventeen have since been disassembled or terminated for cost reasons, two are held for R&D, and 36 are in use on each coast at Little Creek, Virginia and Camp Pendleton, California.
+Seventeen have since been disassembled or terminated for cost reasons, two are held for R&D, and thirty-six are in use on each coast at Little Creek, Virginia, and Camp Pendleton, California.
 Eight minesweeping kits were acquired in 1994–1995.
-A service-life extension program (SLEP) to extend service life from 20 to 30 years for the remaining 72 active LCACs was begun in 2000 and was scheduled to be completed by 2018.
+A service-life extension program (SLEP) to extend service life from 20 to 30 years for the remaining 72 active LCACs began in 2000 and was scheduled to be completed by 2018.

+The craft operates with a crew of five enlisted sailors in the following positions: craft master, navigator, craft engineer, deck engineer, and loadmaster.
+The craft master is in charge of piloting the craft, crew coordination, crew safety, and craft safety and can terminate a mission if weather or craft conditions preclude mission accomplishment.
+The craft engineer is responsible for powerplant monitoring, is cross-trained as a secondary craft master in case the craft master becomes incapacitated, is the subject matter expert on craft mechanical and electrical systems, and oversees maintenance during missions.
+The navigator is in charge of plotting safe lanes of travel, making in-flight course changes, ensuring on-time beach landings, logging the weight of transported equipment, and communicating with other craft and ground forces.
+The deck engineer is in charge of completing repairs during missions, cross-trains as a craft engineer in case the craft engineer becomes incapacitated, leads on-deck firefighting, and aids the loadmaster in loading and off-loading cargo and troops.
+The loadmaster is in charge of all deck evolutions; movement of equipment, cargo, and troops during on loading and off-loading; proper loading of cargo on deck to maintain proper weight and balance and leveling; anchoring, mooring, and rigging for tow operations; ensuring the proper use of cargo restraints; maintenance of craft armament; and distribution of weapons and ammunition.
+The loadmaster also acts as the port lookout while in flight.

-The craft operates with a crew of five.
-In addition to beach landing, LCAC provides personnel transport, evacuation support, lane breaching, mine countermeasure operations, and Marine and Special Warfare equipment delivery.
-The four main engines are all used for lift and all used for main propulsion.
-The craft can continue to operate, at reduced capability, with two engines inoperable.
-They are interchangeable for redundancy.
-A transport model can seat 180 fully equipped troops.
+In addition to beach landings, LCAC provides personnel transport, evacuation support, lane breaching, mine countermeasure operations, casualty transport, and Marine and Special Warfare equipment delivery.
+The four main engines are all used for lift and all used for main propulsion while two smaller auxiliary generator engines, Auxiliary Power Units (APU), provide craft electrical power..
+The craft can continue to operate, at reduced capability, with two engines inoperable, one lift fan inoperable, and one APU inoperable.
+Main engines are interchangeable for redundancy and ease of maintenance.
+A Personnel Transport Model (PTM) can be assembled on the cargo deck of the craft.
+They can seat 180 troops, 120 combat loaded troops, and can additionally be converted to transport 54 casualties for medical treatment.